ASTERN --14-1-- AHEAD

 I still haven't figured out this comment.
 My brain insists in presenting a picture of a seven foot high composter.
 And worms that need herding?
 I really should have my doctor review my meds.

 Pogue: Here is a fairly recent shot of work in progress.
-There is a third container out of shot a robust 13" planter which allows the contents of the Airhead base to be totally transferred.
-The Airhead is 're-charged' with leaf mould debris from the towpath.
+There is a third container out of shot, a robust 13" planter which allows the contents of the Airhead base to be totally transferred.
+The Airhead is 're-charged' with leaf mold debris from the towpath.
 This is done maybe once a month although it has been known to hang on for ten weeks or more.
-No chemicals, no lekky, no smells, and in four years no COST.
+No chemicals, no lekky, no smells, and in four years ... no COST.
 My system has only ONE moving part.
 The agitator in the base bucket.
 The secret is the contents of the black bin which contain ordinary earth worms which can survive for MONTHS.
 Only three ingredients.
-Leaf mould, Andrex and No.2s.
+Leaf mold, Andrex and No.2s.
 Sometimes a shovel of OLD horse manure (rich in earthworms!) but it's like once a year.

-Gr: Ah, you use regular earthworms?
+GR: Ah, you use regular earthworms?
 The system I'm experimenting with doesn't use any added ingredients besides 2's and paper and isn't meant to require agitation.

 POSTSCRIPT: